Air raids on Japan: Pre-war Japanese defenses

-Japanese cities were highly vulnerable to damage from firebombing due to their design and the weak state of the country's civil defense organization.
+Japanese cities were highly vulnerable to damage from firebombing due to their construction, layout and the weak state of Japan's civil defense organizations.
 Urban areas were typically congested, and most buildings were constructed from highly flammable materials such as paper and wood.
-In addition, industrial and military facilities in urban areas were normally surrounded by densely populated residential buildings.
-Despite this vulnerability, few cities had full-time professional firefighters and most relied on volunteers.
-Such firefighting forces that did exist lacked modern equipment and used outdated tactics.
-Air raid drills had been held in Tokyo and Osaka since 1928, however, and from 1937 local governments were required to provide civilians with manuals that explained how to respond to air attacks.
-Few air-raid shelters and other air defense facilities for civilians and industry were constructed prior to the Pacific War.
+Industrial and military facilities in urban areas were often surrounded by densely populated residential buildings.
+Despite these vulnerabilities, few cities had full-time professional firefighters and relied mostly on volunteers.
+Professional firefighting forces lacked modern equipment and used outdated tactics.
+Air raid drills had been held in Tokyo and Osaka since 1928, and from 1937 local governments were required to provide civilians with manuals that explained how to respond to air attacks.
+Regardless, few air-raid shelters and other air defense facilities for civilians and industry were constructed prior to the Pacific War.

 Early raids

 Chinese raid

 The Republic of China Air Force (ROCAF) conducted a single attack on the Japanese home islands during the Second Sino-Japanese War.
-On 19 May 1938 two ROCAF Martin B-10 bombers dropped propaganda leaflets on Nagasaki, Fukuoka, Kurume, Saga, and other locations on Kyushu.
-These leaflets did not have any effect on Japanese civilians, but demonstrated that China could potentially conduct small scale air attacks on the area.
+On 19 May 1938 two ROCAF Martin B-10 bombers dropped propaganda leaflets on Nagasaki, Fukuoka, Kurume, Saga and other locations on Kyushu.
+These leaflets did not have a meaningful effect on the Japanese civilian population, but demonstrated that China could potentially conduct small scale air attacks on Japan.
 The Japanese military later incorrectly concluded that the ROCAF had aircraft capable of mounting attacks at a range of 1300 mi from their bases, and took precautions against potential raids on western Japan when Chinese forces launched an offensive during 1939.